-Students can use the Net Price Calculator to get an approximate idea of what their total UCHA costs will be, including tuition, books, room and board, and more.
-Students can provide information about themselves and when the FAFSA was filed to determine award estimates
+Students can use the Net Price Calculator to get an approximate idea of their total UCHA costs, including tuition, books, room and board, and more.
+Students can provide information about themselves and when the FAFSA was filed to determine award estimates.

 Return of Title IV Funds Policy

 The Financial Aid Office is required by federal statute to recalculate federal financial aid eligibility for students who withdraw, drop out, or are dismissed.
 Before completing 60% of a payment period or term, the federal Title IV financial aid programs must be recalculated in these situations.
 UCHA will use the date of complete withdrawal or drop to determine the amount of federal aid “earned” based on the amount of time the student was enrolled.
 If a student leaves the institution before completing 60% of a payment period or term, the financial aid office recalculates eligibility for Title IV funds.
 Recalculation is based on the percentage of earned aid using the following Federal Return of Title IV funds formula: Percentage of the payment period or term completed = the number of days completed up to the withdrawal date divided by the total days in the payment period or term.
 (Any break of five days or more is not counted as part of the term's days.)
 This percentage is also the percentage of earned aid.

 Funds are returned to the appropriate federal program based on the percentage of unearned aid using the following formula: Aid to be returned=(100% of the aid that could be disbursed minus the percentage of earned aid) multiplied by the total amount of aid that could have been disbursed during the payment period or term.
 If a student earned less aid than was disbursed, the institution would be required to return a portion of the funds, and the student would be required to return a portion of the funds.
 Keep in mind that when Title IV funds are returned, the student borrower may owe a debit balance to the institution.